truenas/middleware/docs/userguide/index.rst

    settings.
 As of 8.3.1, changes to these settings are applied immediately.

 A ZFS dataset only has six icons as the "Scrub Volume", "Volume Status", and "Upgrade" buttons only apply to volumes.
 In a dataset, the "Detach Volume" button is replaced with the "Destroy Dataset" button.
-If you click the Destroy Dataset button, the browser will turn red to indicate that this is a destructive action.
+If you click the "Destroy Dataset" button, the browser will turn red to indicate that this is a destructive action.
 The pop-up warning message will warn that destroying the dataset will delete all of the files and snapshots of that dataset.

 View Multipaths